roboticist-tav/diego_documentation/docs/corpus/mavlink/mavlink.md

 ### MAV_CMD_NAV_LOITER_UNLIM ([17](https://mavlink.io/en/messages/common.html#MAV_CMD_NAV_LOITER_UNLIM))

 The `MAV_CMD_NAV_LOITER_UNLIM` command will command a drone to _"loiter around this waypoint an unlimited amount of time"_  In Diego the `loiter_` verb is the direct translation.
-The object can be either the drone _"...to loiter around the waypoint_ or the waypoint _"..for the drone to loiter around to"_ using the `_loiterat` postposition.
+The object can be either the drone _"…to loiter around the waypoint_ or the waypoint _"..for the drone to loiter around to"_ using the `_loiterat` postposition.
 The `_hold` (with empty parameters) is used for maintain an _"unlimited amount of time"_.
 There are various other postpositions that can be used.

-Examples for a translation to match the `MAV_CMD_NAV_WAYPOINT` command...
+Examples for a translation to match the `MAV_CMD_NAV_WAYPOINT` command…

 ```Diego
 loiter_robot({moniker|uuid})_waypoint({moniker|uuid})_hold() ? : ;